The Agawam Historical & Fire House Museum will reopen on Memorial Day, 2025, after being closed since 2020.

 The second floor of the museum houses the association’s archives and collection of historic documents and artifacts and will be dedicated in honor of the late town historian and historical association president as the Marilyn P. Curry History Room.

-The historical association’s new Images of American title, Around Agawam and Feeding Hills will be available for purchase and author David Cecchi will be on hand to sign copies.
+The historical association’s new Images of America title, Around Agawam and Feeding Hills will be available for purchase and author David Cecchi will be on hand to sign copies.
 The book features more than 200 historic photos depicting Agawam and Feeding Hills’ rich history.
 Proceeds from the sales of the book will benefit the Agawam Historical Association.

 Admission to the museum is free.